chaulnb05/Fuzzy_Ecom/README.md

-# Fuzzy Toy Factory: An E-commerce project
+# Fuzzy Toy Factory: An E-commerce project [in progress]